greenblat/vlsimentor/assignments/7.sinusrom/README.md

 ## idea
-Use genver.py to generate the table itself.
+Use genver.py to generate the table itself. or use Your own script to generate the verilog

 ## pointers
 -  this module can be made by long case statement.